top of page

 2️.
 Appoint an AML Officer

 The purpose of the AML department is to oversee the implementation and maintenance of the AML program.
-The team members must have the necessary skills, experience and knowledge to manage the AML program effectively.

 3. Develop appropriate policies and procedures (including Customer Due Diligence - CDD)